fx-lange/ofxTangibleUI/README.md

 *	dynamic UI objects
 *	dependent movement between objects

-	each object can listen to other objects movement and move in the same, oppesite, or otherwise modified direction
+	each object can listen to other objects movement and move in the same, oppesite, or otherwise modified direction or angle
 *	easy to extend and implement
 *	style and modify (by overriding functions)